 At one time or another, most people dream of building a new home from the ground up, and Mungo Homes wants building to be easy!
 We've learned a lot during our more than 60 years of new home construction, so we are very methodical in our process, and the benefit is that you know what to expect, have no surprises, and can be assured that "we've got this!"
 Here's a general outline of the Construction Process, and the steps to follow!

 While each project varies slightly, here are the general steps involved in building your new home:

-While your construction documents are being prepared, you will have a private two to three-hour appointment with a Mungo Homes Design Coordinator in our Design Center to choose your interior and exterior finishes.
-Selections for homes in our Genesis Collection are specially pre-chosen so Genesis buyers will not need a design appointment.
+While your construction documents are being prepared, you will have a private two to three-hour appointment with a Mungo Homes Design Specialist in our Design Center to choose your interior and exterior finishes.
+For homes in our Genesis Collection, you’ll meet directly with your New Home Advisor at our Welcome Center Design Studio, and they’ll walk you through making your designer selections.

 Prior to installation of the dry-wall, you will have a pre-drywall meeting with your builder to see everything behind the walls and to review the location of your electrical outlets, phone, and cable jacks.